-Stevie & I decided the other day to go out for dinner, nothing unusual there but where we decided to ultimately go certainly was!
-Stevie doesn’t really eat anything spicy & I adore asian cooking which often causes conflict when trying to decide on a place too eat.
+Stevie doesn’t really eat anything spicy & I adore asian cooking which often causes conflict when trying to decide on a place to eat.
 In the end, with a great deal of excitement, we opted to go to Fat Buddha in Newcastle.
 Its located at 55 Degrees North right next to the Tyne Bridge and about 5 minutes away from the Theatre Royal.

 Our decision to go here was especially exciting for me since, according to their website they offer: “exceptional Asian fusion cuisine, Fat Buddha Newcastle will take you on an Asian adventure like no other.”
 A claim which both excited & thrilled me since it has been a very long time since it has been more time than I would have liked since I ate any such food.